These are the best places to see cherry blossoms in USA.

 When: Late March – mid-April

-Just outside of Washington DC, the Meadowlark Botanical Gardens have cherry trees surrounding the lake near the entrance to the park as well as walking paths that become solid pink when the petals fall.
+Just outside of Washington DC, the Meadowlark Botanical Gardens have cherry trees surrounding the lake near the entrance to the park, as well as walking paths that become solid pink when the petals fall.
 Ride your bike or hike into the park via the W&OD Connector Trail to make a day of it!

-When: March thru early April
+When: March through early April

-Price: $12 for adults and free for children under 12
+Price: $16 for adults and free for children under 12

-When: March 20 – April 16
+When: March 20 – April 13

-The city gets really excited and crowded during the National Cherry Blossom Festival (but for good reason).
+The city gets excited and crowded during the National Cherry Blossom Festival (but for good reason).
 This is one of THE biggest cherry blossom festivals in the country.

 More Places to See Cherry Blossoms in the US